 The average and RMS scatter of the residuals for both axes can be shown by selecting the "Statistics" menu item.
-If the average error for either axis isn't zero, for the residuals something is wrong.
-The RMS scatters for a good solution would typically be 10% or less of the half-power beamwidth.
+If the average error for either axis isn't zero, for the residuals something is wrong (they may be non-zero for raw data).
+The RMS scatters for a good solution would typically be 10% or less of the full-width half-power beamwidth.